fatvdbergdotus/ai/data_science/glossary.md

   - **Histogram** is a graph that shows the distribution of numerical data by grouping values into ranges called bins.
 It can be used to find the skewness and outliers of data.
   - **Partial Dependence Plot** is a visualization used to show how a single feature affects a machine learning model’s predictions, while averaging out the influence of all other features.
 It helps reveal whether the relationship between the feature and the prediction is positive, negative, or non-linear, making complex models easier to interpret.
   - **Scatter plot**: A scatter plot is a graph used to show the relationship between two numerical variables by plotting data points on an x–y axis.
+- **PyTorch** is a machine learning framework not designed for general-purpose ELT automation in data warehouses.
 ## Q
 ## R
 ## S